isomerpages/moe-tanjongkatongsec/_signature-programmes/Character & Citizenship/Sexuality Education.md

 iii.
 Make responsible decisions for yourself, your family and society; and
 iv.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.
+You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education" target="_blank">here</a> for more information on MOE Sexuality Education.

 **Overview of Tanjong Katong Secondary** **School’s** **Sexuality Education Programme for 2022**